MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/threat-explorer-real-time-detections-about.md

 [!INCLUDE [MDO Trial banner](../includes/mdo-trial-banner.md)]

 Microsoft 365 organizations that have [Microsoft Defender for Office 365](defender-for-office-365.md) included in their subscription or purchased as an add-on have **Explorer** (also known as **Threat Explorer**) or **Real-time detections**.
-These features are powerful, near real-time tools to help Security Operations (SecOps) teams investigate and respond to threats.
+These features are powerful, near real-time reporting tools that help Security Operations (SecOps) teams investigate and respond to threats.

 Depending on your Defender for Office 365 subscription, Threat Explorer or Real-time detections is available in the **Email & collaboration** section in the Microsoft Defender portal at <https://security.microsoft.com>: